trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 }>;
 ```

-If you recall the `DecoratedProcedureUtilsRecord` type above, you can see that we attached the tag here to differentiate between `v9` and `v10` procedures on the type level and enforce that `v9` procedures are not called from `v10` clients.
+If you recall the `DecoratedProcedureUtilsRecord` type above, you can see that we attached `LegacyV9ProcedureTag` here to differentiate between `v9` and `v10` procedures on the type level and enforce that `v9` procedures are not called from `v10` clients.

 New types: